-Market Activities.
-The primary market performs periodic auctions of transmission rights, in the form of tickets valid for the injection or extraction of energy over the next half an hour period.
-We have modeled it as a double auction.
+Primary Market: The primary market performs periodic auctions of transmission rights, in the form of tickets valid for the injection or extraction of energy over the next half an hour period.
+We have modeled the primary market with a double auction protocol.
 Every half an hour a new auction is launched.

-Once the auction has taken place, the goal of the secondary market is to provide an additional round for the trading of transmission tickets.
-It supports the trading of a ticket until half an hour before the ticket time.
+Secondary Market: Once the auction has taken place, the goal of the secondary market is to provide an additional round for the trading of transmission tickets.
+The market allows the trading of a ticket until half an hour before the ticket time.
+This time is known as "gate closure".

-The balancing market exists to permit the system operator to adapt the plans of production to the quality and security restrictions.
-Based on the analysis of the tickets held in the previous markets, the system operator can identify shortfalls or excesses of energy that may arise during the ticket window.
+Balancing Market: This market exists to permit the system operator to adapt the plans of production to the quality and security restrictions.
+Based on the analysis of the tickets held in the previous markets, the system operator is able to identify shortfalls or excesses of energy that will arise during the ticket window.
 The only actions available are: the dispatching of additional generation and the back-off of scheduled generation.